Table of Contents

 Only you can assess whether a particular controversial stance will bolster or undermine your business.

-Here are some factors you’ll want to consider.
+Here are some factors factors you’ll want to consider.

 Take a moment to review the list of 12 triggers we’ve just presented.
 Next to each trigger, list 1 or 2 ways you can use the trigger to improve your organization’s marketing and sales.